-The City of Sydney is working to improve Abercrombie Street.
-The work will increase footpath capacity, improve pedestrian safety and encourage outdoor dining.
-We are also improving the landscaping on both sides of Abercrombie Street, between Ivy and Shepherd streets.
+The City of Sydney has improved Abercrombie Street, widening the footpaths to improve pedestrian safety and encourage outdoor dining.
+We also improved the landscaping on both sides of Abercrombie Street, between Ivy and Shepherd streets.

 - wider footpaths to create a more pedestrian-friendly street

 - more street trees and garden beds

 - re-using the rainwater from roofs to water the garden beds